Sreethika/DBMS/README.md

 LIBRARY and SPORTS folders contain sample databases to refer to.
 PRACTISE folder contains questions to solve.
 QUESTIONS folder contains additional questions for further practice.

+This is also helpful in preparation for OPPE exam.